VETERINARY SERVICES

 Adult Cat Vaccinations

 Please give us a call to discuss a suitable vaccination regime for your pet kitten or cat.
+We’re a respected cat vet in Sydney and have several clinics to visit.
+Our team always strives to make your furry friend feel at home!

-Feline Respiratory Disease
+Feline Respiratory Disease (cat flu)

 Fortunately, the death rate is low except in young kittens, but the disease is distressing and may persist for several weeks.
-Recovered cats can continue to carry and spread the infection for long periods, and can show signs of the disease again if they become stressed.
+Recovered felines can continue to carry and spread the infection for long periods, and can show signs of the disease again if they become stressed.

 Chlamydia (also known as chlamydophila)

-Feline Leukaemia
+Feline Leukaemia (FeLV)

 About one-third of infected cats remain chronically infected and may shed virus in their saliva, tears, nasal secretions and urine.
-The disease is then spread to uninfected cats by mutual grooming, fighting, sneezing or even flea bites.
+The disease is then spread to uninfected animals by mutual grooming, fighting, sneezing or even flea bites.

 Feline Immunodeficiency Virus (FIV)